Course Outline

 • Understand the principles of the binary system.

-• Select and install an operating system on a computer.
+• Select and install an appropriate operating system on a computer.

-• Comprehend the structure and functionality of the Internet, and its impact on modern society.
+• Comprehend the structure and function of the Internet, as well as its impact on contemporary society.

 • Apply common problem-solving methodologies and soft skills in an Information Technology environment for government operations.